Brains on Board project is ‘bio-inspired’ by the neural network of bees to close the gap between computer chip design and real-brain technology.

 In humans, nerves in our hand might detect contact with a hot oven, for instance.
 That signal passes from the finger to the spine, where motor neurons pull your hand away before pain is even experienced.
 The signal then passes to the brain where it becomes part of what we experience as pain.

-Honeybees respond reflexively to harmful things in their environment, but because we don’t see any changes in their brains, many scientists don’t consider them to feel pain.
+Honeybees respond reflexively to harmful things in their environment, but because we do not see any changes in their brains, many scientists do not consider them to feel pain.